 - 2.1.
 To state the College's intent and actions regarding EDI and indicate how this Policy through our values-led behaviours is applied throughout the College. - 2.2.
 To promote equality of opportunity and equity through good employment policies and practices in respect to all staff.
 Eliminating unlawful direct or indirect discrimination. - 2.3.
 To provide guidance on issues relating to equality, diversity and inclusion, and equip managers and staff to meet their legal obligations under the Equality Act (2010) and all other underpinning equality legislation. - 2.4.
-To ensure the College is meeting its specific legal obligations under the public sector equality duty, section 149 of the Equality Act (2010); namely to have due regard to the need to: - Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; - Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - Foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 2.5.
+To ensure the College is meeting its specific legal obligations under the public sector equality duty, section 149 of the Equality Act (2010); namely to have due regard to the need to: - Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; - Advance equality of opportunity between persons who share one or more relevant protected characteristics and persons who do not share; - Foster good relations between persons who share one or more relevant protected characteristics and persons who do not share it. - 2.5.
 To provide staff and students with continuing understanding, information and knowledge of EDI topics, legislation, processes and good practices. - 2.6 To ensure that no existing or prospective employee, student, governor or visitor is subject to victimisation, discrimination or harassment, including any form of unfavourable or detrimental treatment.